How Saab helped find Shackleton’s legendary Antarctic shipwreck

 Among the vital pieces of equipment on board the Agulhas were two Saab Sabertooth underwater vehicles, one sold and one rented from Saab.
 Two Saab employees – Software System Engineer Thomas Andréasson and System Engineer Lars Lundberg – were also on board the research vessel, to ensure the Sabertooth system worked properly as the research team collected and evaluated the search data.

 Sabertooth underwater vehicles are more commonly associated with applications for the offshore oil and gas industry, but this time they were heading for cold, dark depths more than 3,000 metres (3km) underwater.
-The Sabertooth were ideal for the mission due to their ability to reach sites up to 80 kilometres away from the ship where they are launched, and because they could withstand both freezing sea temperatures and great depths to obtain photos, video and survey data.
+The Sabertooth were ideal for the mission due to their ability to reach sites up long distances from the ship where they are launched, and because they could withstand both freezing sea temperatures and great depths to obtain photos, video and survey data.
 That made it possible for the expedition to survey the site of the wreck, even if bad sea ice and weather were to prevent the expedition ship from reaching the location itself.

 Renowned polar explorer Sir Ernest Shackleton’s ship Endurance has been found underwater off the coast of Antarctica, after 107 years.
 It’s an incredible rediscovery of one of the world’s great lost shipwrecks.

 The wooden ship was located three kilometres deep in the freezing cold Weddell Sea by a team funded by the Falkland Maritime Heritage Trust.
 Despite a century underwater she’s still in the same condition as the day she sank after being crushed by pack ice.
 Even the ship’s name can be clearly seen in the footage of the wreck!